 As climate change and development threaten the natural and cultural resources of the Guana Peninsula, this project used a combination of archaeological investigations and applied anthropological methods to increase understanding of how people past and present have used the resources to inform their future management.

-For over 6,000 years, people have called the Guana Peninsula home, largely due to the bountiful natural resources of the estuary.
-Now, these natural and cultural resources are at risk of climate change and development impacts, just some of the estimated 11,109 known cultural heritage sites in the southeast alone facing damage or destruction due to elevated sea level rise rates on the Atlantic coast.
+For over 6,000 years, people have called the Guana Peninsula home, largely due to the bountiful resources of the estuary.
+These resources, both natural and cultural, are at risk now more than ever due to threats from climate change impacts and development.
 The GTM Research Reserve directly manages the southern portion of the Guana Peninsula, providing stewardship, visitor access, and, along with the Gullah Geechee Cultural Heritage Corridor Commission and the National Park Service’s Timucuan Ecological and Historic Preserve, education and interpretive programming.
-These end users have identified the need to gain a better sense of how resources were used in the past and how they currently are being used by communities to ensure responsive resource management and relationship building with visitors, descendants, and other community stakeholders and for program development to expand the narrative of the Gullah/Geechee in northeast Florida.
+This project aimed to better understand how resources were used in the past and how they currently are being used by communities to ensure responsive resource management and relationship building with visitors, descendants, and other community stakeholders and for program development to expand the narrative of the Gullah/Geechee in northeast Florida.